 With the rapid wave Bitcoin the Bitcoin has been generating across the world, it has generated lots of controversies across the world.
 Some governments have decided to opt out in adopting the cryptocurrency as a form of currency thereby leaving it deregulated.

 Some of them issued warnings, that cryptocurrency should be disregarded as they perceive it as a fraudulent scheme.
 Amongst these happenings, some country has embraced Bitcoin as a form of payment.
 These countries have their own rules for using Bitcoin regardless of whether or not they are the official currency.

 Bitcoin Taxation around the World

 Like any investment, people who venture into the cryptocurrency space must also know the tax implications of their investment decisions.
 Perhaps the most important thing to keep in mind is that the IRS has determined that Bitcoin is property, not currency.
-You can buy and sell Bitcoin on a stock exchange, as well as a physical currency conversion, by converting Bitcoin's wealth to US dollars in other national currencies, back to Dollars or Bitcoin.
+You can buy and sell Bitcoin on a stock exchange, as well as physical currency conversion, by converting Bitcoin's wealth to US dollars in other national currencies, back to Dollars or Bitcoin.

-In other words, the IRS treats the income or profits from the sale of a virtual currency, such as Bitcoin, as capital assets, and is subject to short-term tax rates (ordinary income tax rate) or long-term tax withholdings. if the asset is maintained for more than twelve months (15% or 20%). income tax).
+In other words, the IRS treats the income or profits from the sale of virtual currency, such as Bitcoin, as capital assets, and is subject to short-term tax rates (ordinary income tax rate) or long-term tax withholdings. if the asset is maintained for more than twelve months (15% or 20%). income tax).
 By treating Bitcoin and other virtual currencies as property instead of currency, the IRS imposes extensive retention rules and substantial taxes on their use.